ReviewMyContract.aiReview My Contract

 Three important limitations on non-disparagement:

-— *NLRB's 2023 McLaren Macomb Ruling:* The NLRB held that severance agreements cannot prohibit employees from making statements to the NLRB, participating in NLRB investigations, or discussing the terms and conditions of their employment with coworkers — these are protected concerted activities under Section 7 of the NLRA.
+— *NLRB's 2023 McLaren Macomb Ruling:* The NLRB held (372 NLRB No. 58) that severance agreements cannot prohibit employees from making statements to the NLRB, participating in NLRB investigations, or discussing the terms and conditions of their employment with coworkers — these are protected concerted activities under Section 7 of the NLRA.
 Overly broad non-disparagement clauses that could chill these rights may be unlawful labor practices, even when employees are no longer employed.
-Some states (California, New Jersey, New York) have enacted additional statutory restrictions.

 — *Truth is generally not disparagement:* Non-disparagement provisions technically prohibit false or negative statements, but employees retain the right to make truthful statements about their experience.
 A clause that broadly prohibits any "negative" statement is overbroad and potentially unenforceable.